 The First Step to Mental Wellness

-When working with clients dealing with anxiousness, sadness or anger, there is a common theme: They believe they are broken.
+When working with clients dealing with anxiety, sadness, grief, depression or anger, there is a common theme: They believe they are broken.
 It’s the one thing that a vast majority of those battling mental and emotional challenges deal with; however, it is often overlooked or unaddressed in most treatment environments.The treatment arsenal of many practitioners focuses on three areas: cause, medication and coping strategies.
 While it can be important to understand the origins of a condition, that knowledge alone is often insufficient to resolve most issues.
 Medications typically focus on symptom management and many people complain that they have negative side effects.
 Coping strategies are helpful, but like medication, they are often only managing the symptoms.
 These three areas remain important but miss one of the most essential facts about mental and emotional issues.

 The broken-person approach creates a situation in the sufferer’s mind that there is something wrong with them.
 They believe that they have no ability to manage the problem.
 They begin to hate that broken part.
 They try to isolate or suppress it.
 This creates a state of war within the person—the wise conscious mind against what they believe is the misguided subconscious mind and all its bad feelings.

 The war mentality generally makes things much worse.
-Anger, anxiety and sadness are protective responses; if we ignore them or debate their validity, then we will merely make the mind work that much harder to protect us.
+Anger, anxiety, frustration, depression and sadness are protective responses; if we ignore them or debate their validity, then we will merely make the mind work that much harder to protect us.
 We aren’t protected if we’re ignoring the internal alarm system; in fact, the mind may sense that we’re actually in more danger, so it amps up the emotion.Hypnotists take a different approach to these emotional challenges.
 By helping clients understand the protective nature of the emotion, they work to end the internal war.
 Then they assist clients in creating new responses to trigger events.
 Those new responses can build new pathways within the brain.